ryanrestine/HackTheBox_WriteUps/windows_machines/active_notes.md

 ### Something Extra

-I recently found out about this and found it super interesting, so thought I would share here as well- Recall back to screen shot after logging in as administrator, where I ran the `whoami` command and got a response back as `nt authority\system`.
+I recently found out about this and found it super interesting, so thought I would share here as well- Recall back to the screen shot after logging in as administrator, where I ran the `whoami` command and got a response back as `nt authority\system`.

 Look what happens when I login using the very same credentials using a tool like wmiexec: